melike-ay/SQL-leetcode/README.md

 # SQL-leetcode
-Leetcode Problems solved with SQL
-To practice and improve my SQL skills.
+Leetcode Problems solved with SQL to practice and improve my SQL skills.